jmnlxh/yaate/README.md

-# yaate — Yet Another AI-assisted Text Editor
+# yaate — Yet Another AI-assisted Text Editor (WIP)

 A lightweight terminal editor powered by Gemini AI.
 Call it like `nano` or `vim`.